jaein1995/ML-SHOWCASE/README.md

 # ML-SHOWCASE
 This is a set of Jupyter Notebooks that show-case various machine learning algorithms gearing toward financial services.
-I have compiled those in IBM's Data Science Experience (DSX) using mostly Python, Pandas and Scikit Learn which provides user-friendly and intuitive API interfaces within interactive Python sessions.
+I have compiled those in IBM's Data Science Experience (DSX) using mostly Python, Pandas and Scikit Learn, which provides user-friendly and intuitive API interfaces within interactive Python sessions.

 It is common in financial industry, especially for those companies with long histories, that are not super-accepting or have